FIRST LEGO League Junior in South Carolina

 Focused on building an interest in science and engineering in children ages 6-9, FIRST LEGO League Junior is a hands-on program designed to capture young children’s inherent curiosity and direct it toward discovering the possibilities of improving the world around them.
 Just like FIRST LEGO League, this program features a real-world challenge, to be solved by research, critical thinking and imagination.
-Guided by adult coaches and the FIRST LEGO League Junior Core Values, students work with LEGO elements and moving parts to build ideas and concepts and present them for review.
-FIRST LEGO League Junior is a non-competing division of FIRST.
-For additional information please visit FIRST LEGO League Junior site.
+Guided by adult coaches and the FIRST LEGO League Jr. Core Values, students work with LEGO elements and moving parts to build ideas and concepts and present them for review.
+FIRST LEGO League Jr. is a non-competing division of FIRST.

 Students get to: